watir/watirbook/link.md

     browser.link(:id => /watir/).click
     => []

 ## Name

 Another attribute that almost all HTML elements can have is `name`.
 It is not supposed to be unique on the page.
-It is very common that elements that are somehow related on the page have the same name.
+It is very common that elements that are somehow related on the page have the same `name`.
 Change `link.htm` to this, and reload the page in the browser:

     <a href="http://watir.com/" name="watir-home-page">click me</a>

 ### Name and String